PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "You're a coward," said Relan.

 "Whattya want from me?
 I'm a merchant.
-I ain't no hero," Boltac said quietly.
+I ain't no hero."

 "Well why would anybody want to be that?" asked Relan, "If the whole world was merchants, nobody would have saved your life."

 "Look, I'm grateful for that.
 Take what you like from the store, and then go to your death.
 Me, I'm going to see the Duke and see what he's gonna do about all this.
-I'm going to try and see if I get my Innkeeper lady friend back."
+See if he can get my Innkeeper lady friend back."

-Relan just shook his head and hunched over his piece of bread.
+Relan just shook his head and took another bite of bread.

 * * *